ShefESH/SeshWebsite/README.md

 ### _sass

-Stylesheets for site, to be imported into *styles.scss*
+Stylesheets for site, to be imported into *assets/css/main.scss*

 ## Using Liquid